Building Board Diversity in Springfield, and Beyond

 Sarah Tapscott:

 Our nonprofit boards are not representative of the constituents or the clients that the nonprofits are serving.
 When we look to diversity, as I mentioned, it’s not just Black and white.
 It’s education.
 It’s gender.
-Its economic.
-Its the West side, North side, South side of Springfield.
+It’s economic.
+It’s the West side, North side, South side of Springfield.
 It’s everything.
 That’s what we’re trying to solve: helping the nonprofits get out of that cycle of going to their existing board members who look just like each other, get different networks, and reach out to groups that you have not normally reached out to seek different opinions and have stronger conversations.
 To really think about the people that they’re serving and the people of our community.

 Raychel McBride: